-Children of alumni/ae who have received a degree from Central are eligible for a 50% tuition discount.
+Children of alumni/ae who have received a degree from Central are eligible for a 50% legacy discount.
+Students must complete the seminary scholarship application each year to claim the award.

 Green Scholarship

 The Green Scholarship is available to students in the Korean Program and awarded on the basis of financial need, GPA, church involvement, and service to others.
 Students must apply each semester.
 If a student's cumulative GPA falls below 2.0 or if students receive academic probation for any reason, the student is no longer eligible to receive the Green Scholarship.
 The Green Scholarship is awarded per credit hour at the following rates: